-Carefully curated, combed & cultivated, we join the tribe of proud ‘Global Desi’.
-Very few, who are exposed or chose to study Indic (Swadeshi) 'Thought & Systems' are generally considered as old-fashioned & orthodox.
-Sadly, the joke is on the 'Global Desi' dudes, as we shall shortly explore.
+Carefully curated, combed & cultivated, the educated Indians then join the tribe of ‘Global Citizens’.
+Very few, who are either exposed to or choose to study the Indic (Swadeshi) thought, are generally considered as old-fashioned & orthodox.
+Let us explore this further.

 Panchayat, the web-series that is currently breaking records and pushing the boundaries, is being liked by one and all, across age and genres.
 Why?
 Because - somewhere deep down, the audience connects with Bharat.
 This serene ‘Bharatiya’ connectivity exposes the under-belly of the unfortunate ‘disconnect’ that each one of us have been shown a mirror to.
-It takes some serious work and admirable creative sensibilities displayed by the Panchayat Team, that have helped bring about this Bhartiya connectivity to us all.
+It takes some serious work and admirable creative sensibilities displayed by the Panchayat Team, that has beutifully brought this Bhartiya connectivity to the forefront.

-It can not be a sheer coincidence, and the more we go about finding our own path by independent readings it becomes amply clear, that it is purely by deep design that everything even distantly related to primarily ‘Indic’ is strategically kept away from us, until our young impressionable minds are ‘Fixed’.
-In short, Indic is considered 'out of syllabus' in our Modern Education system.
+It can not be a sheer coincidence, and the more we go about finding our own path by independent readings it becomes amply clear, that it is purely by deep design that everything even distantly related to primarily ‘Indic’ is strategically kept away from us and our education system, until our young impressionable minds are ‘Fixed’.
+In short, Indic is considered 'out of syllabus' in our modern education system.

-Let us begin with History, since it establishes our core Identity.
+Let us begin with history, since it establishes our core Identity.
 It is amply clear that we all were raised with the Nehruvian-Marxist version of our own History.
-No wonder, till today, we largely remain ignorant and unmindful of the fact that there are brilliant ‘Indic’ (read Desi) Historians & scholars who have left behind a scintillating body of work, based purely on Primary sources of Epigraphic & Literary evidence; and not political leanings.
+No wonder, till today, we largely remain ignorant and unmindful of the fact that there are brilliant ‘Indic’ (read Desi) Historians & scholars who have left behind a scintillating body of work, based purely on Primary sources of Epigraphic & Literary evidence; without any bias or political leanings.
 Some of these brilliant scholars that need honourable mention here are: Sita Ram Goel, Ram Swarup, R C Majumdar, Sir Jadu-Nath Sarkar, Nilakantha Shastri etc.

 (Concealment of Truth.
 Statement of Falsehood.)